umesh-blip/ucare-mental-health-chatbot/README.md

-# UCare Mental Health Chatbot 🧠💚
+# WizCare Mental Health Chatbot 🧠💚

 An AI-powered mental health chatbot built with React, Node.js, and Google Gemini AI.
-UCare provides supportive conversations and mental health guidance with a focus on Indian users.
+WizCare provides supportive conversations and mental health guidance with a focus on Indian users.

 ## 🏗️ Project Structure